 Our Academy in Vaucluse, Sydney is prepared for students to learn outside the classroom.
 Top Kidz Academy has been developing its online platform for several years.
 The online classes were originally developed as tutorial support for existing on-campus classes but the virus has changed all that.

 “We were in the final stages of our online music school launch when the Diamond

 Princess became world news.
-After that, we dropped everything and worked around the clock to get the classes ready,” said Mr. Maximus Escouri, Co-Founder of Top Kidz Academy Pty Ltd.
+After that, we dropped everything and worked around the clock to get the classes ready,” said Top Kidz Academy Pty Ltd. CEO.

 When Top Kidz launched their online classes last week, they were inundated with enquiries from relieved parents and students.
 “We had quite a few calls from parents and students who were worried that classes would be cancelled if the nation goes into lockdown,” Mr. Escouri added.
 Online classes at Top Kidz have already started

 for students who have been isolated at home by their parents.
 Since its

 launch, we have also received hundreds of enquiries from other

 countries where parents have been left stranded with no alternative for